bictorv/chaosnet-bridge/NCP.md

 ## TODO

-Implement fabulous web-based Chaosnet display using HOSTAT, LASTCN, DUMP-ROUTING-TABLE, UPTIME, TIME...
+- [ ] Implement a fabulous web-based Chaosnet display using HOSTAT, LASTCN, DUMP-ROUTING-TABLE, UPTIME, TIME...
+- [ ] Add a bit of statistics counters, and implement a PEEK protocol to show the state of cbridge (including the things reported by the `-s` command line option)|
+- [ ] Make a few more things configurable, such as the default connection timeout, retransmission and (long) probe intervals, and the "host down" interval.

-Implement UDP over Foreign/UNC, then CHUDP over that. :-) Would need chaos_seqpacket though (below).
+- [ ] Implement UDP over Foreign/UNC, then CHUDP over that. :-) Would need `chaos_seqpacket` though (below).
+- [ ] Port the old FILE server from MIT to use this (see http://www.unlambda.com/cadr/) (also needs chaos_seqpacket).
+- [ ] Instead, implement a new FILE (or [NFILE](https://tools.ietf.org/html/rfc1037)) server in a modern programming language (also needs chaos_seqpacket).

 ## Future idea? chaos_seqpacket